ApolloAuto/apollo/docs/specs/apollo_secure_upgrade_user_guide-EN.md

 1. Upgrade server generates the secure package and package token.
 2. Secure packages and package token are uploaded to the storage server..
-3. Storage server sends secure package and package token URLs to the upgrade server.
+3. The storage server sends secure package and package token URLs to the upgrade server.
 4. Device generates device token and sends to the upgrade server with the upgrade request.
-5. Upgrade server generates authorization token and send to device with replied secure package URL.
+5. Upgrade server generates authorization token and sends the token to the device with a replied secure package URL.
-6. Device requests secure package from the storage sever.
+6. Device requests secure package from the storage server.
-7. secure packages are downloaded to device.
+7. Secure packages are downloaded to device.
 8. Device verifies the secure package with the authorization token, and generates the original package.
-Device installs the package.
+9. Device installs the package.

 ## User Guide
-### 1. SDK layout
+### 1. SDK Layout
 SDK contains four directories:
 1. python API: python interface.
 2. config: SDK root configuration file, log file.